devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 ..
 Applications
 .. --------------

 ..
-To check the use of DoseCalcs-GUI, please follow the installation instructions, launch DoseCalcs-GUI, and read any of the [macros] files.
+To check the use of DoseCalcs-Gui, please follow the installation instructions, launch DoseCalcs-Gui, and read any of the [macros] files.
 An example is given in the video below.